chinapedia/wikipedia.abstract.en/Page/Moon.md

  Appearance from Earth

-Trifecta_Morning_Mountain_Moonset_01-31-2018.jpg in California, on the morning of the Trifecta: Full moon, Supermoon, Eclipse, 01-31-2018]]
+in California, on the morning of the Trifecta: Full moon, Supermoon, Eclipse, 01-31-2018]]

 The Moon is in synchronous rotation as it orbits Earth; it rotates about its axis in about the same time it takes to orbit Earth.
 This results in it always keeping nearly the same face turned towards Earth.
 However, because of the effect of libration, about 59% of the Moon's surface can actually be seen from Earth.
 The side of the Moon that faces Earth is called the near side, and the opposite the far side.
 The far side is often inaccurately called the "dark side", but it is in fact illuminated as often as the near side: once every 29.5 Earth days.
 During new moon, the near side is dark.[147]

 The Moon had once rotated at a faster rate, but early in its history, its rotation slowed and became tidally locked in this orientation as a result of frictional effects associated with tidal deformations caused by Earth.[148]
 With time, the energy of rotation of the Moon on its axis was dissipated as heat, until there was no rotation of the Moon relative to Earth.
 In 2016, planetary scientists, using data collected on the much earlier NASA Lunar Prospector mission, found two hydrogen-rich areas on opposite sides of the Moon, probably in the form of water ice.
-It is speculated that these patches were the poles of the Moon billions of years ago, before it was tidally locked to Earth.[149]
-Van_Gogh_-_Starry_Night_-_Google_Art_Project.jpg's 1889 painting, _The Starry Night_]] The Moon has an exceptionally low albedo, giving it a reflectance that is slightly brighter than that of worn asphalt.
+It is speculated that these patches were the poles of the Moon billions of years ago, before it was tidally locked to Earth.[149] 's 1889 painting, _The Starry Night_]] The Moon has an exceptionally low albedo, giving it a reflectance that is slightly brighter than that of worn asphalt.
 Despite this, it is the brightest object in the sky after the Sun.[150]
 This is due partly to the brightness enhancement of the opposition surge; the Moon at quarter phase is only one-tenth as bright, rather than half as bright, as at full moon.[151]
 Additionally, color constancy in the visual system recalibrates the relations between the colors of an object and its surroundings, and because the surrounding sky is comparatively dark, the sunlit Moon is perceived as a bright object.
 The edges of the full moon seem as bright as the centre, without limb darkening, because of the reflective properties of lunar soil, which retroreflects light more towards the Sun than in other directions.
 The Moon does appear larger when close to the horizon, but this is a purely psychological effect, known as the moon illusion, first described in the 7th century BC.[152]
 The full Moon's angular diameter is about 0.52° (on average) in the sky, roughly the same apparent size as the Sun (see ).

 The Moon's highest altitude at culmination varies by its phase and time of year.
 The full moon is highest in the sky during winter (for each hemisphere).
 The 18.61-year nodal cycle has an influence on lunar standstill.
 When the ascending node of the lunar orbit is in the vernal equinox, the lunar declination can reach up to plus or minus 28° each month.
 This means the Moon can pass overhead if viewed from latitudes up to 28° north or south (of the Equator), instead of only 18°.
 The orientation of the Moon's crescent also depends on the latitude of the viewing location; an observer in the tropics can see a smile-shaped crescent Moon.[153]
 The Moon is visible for two weeks every 27.3 days at the North and South Poles.
-Zooplankton in the Arctic use moonlight when the Sun is below the horizon for months on end.[154]
-Supermoon_Nov-14-2016-minneapolis.jpg was away[155] from the center of Earth, the closest occurrence since 26 January 1948.
+Zooplankton in the Arctic use moonlight when the Sun is below the horizon for months on end.[154] was away[155] from the center of Earth, the closest occurrence since 26 January 1948.
 It will not be closer until 25 November 2034.[156]]]

 The distance between the Moon and Earth varies from around to at perigee (closest) and apogee (farthest), respectively.
 On 14 November 2016, it was closer to Earth when at full phase than it has been since 1948, 14% closer than its farthest position in apogee.[157]
 Reported as a "supermoon", this closest point coincided within an hour of a full moon, and it was 30% more luminous than when at its greatest distance because its angular diameter is 14% greater and $\scriptstyle1.14^2\approx1.30$.[158][159][160]
 At lower levels, the human perception of reduced brightness as a percentage is provided by the following formula: